 Lt.
-Col. Greg H. Parlier's invitation to present a talk (which didn't happen) was one reason for continuing the thoughts about digital transformation and preparing this book chapter.
-Thoughts about "being digital" (Negroponte, 1999) dates back to the author's (SD) role in connecting public schools to the internet by helping to organize NetDay 1996 (San Francisco Bay Area, California).
+Col. Greg H. Parlier's invitation to present a talk (which didn't happen) was one reason for continuing the thoughts about data, analytics and digital transformation Thoughts about "being digital" (Negroponte, 1999) dates back to the author's (SD) role in connecting public schools to the internet by helping to organize NetDay 1996 (San Francisco Bay Area, California).
 The first part of "digital twin" (Datta, 2016; reference number 13) were broader in scope and some of the issues were abstract.
-This chapter is about the practice of digital transformation and potential or limitations of digital twins due to questionable data tools.
+This chapter is about data in digital transformation and potential or limitations of digital twins due to questionable data tools in data analytics.

-The occasional acerbic commentary in this discussion is solely due to the corresponding author (SD).
+The acerbic commentary in this discussion is due to the corresponding author (SD).
 It does not reflect endorsement from co-authors or affiliated institutions.
-The intent was to add my 2 cents to the field with respect to challenges and opportunities, combine and converge thoughts to highlight the art of the possible/impossible, uncover broad spectrum of uncomfortable problems (for example, debunking the myths about AI) peppering the pursuit of ideas, and point out a few positive signposts (silver linings) where science and human values may meet to uphold our plight to employ the fruits of science as a service to society.
+The intent was to add my two cents to the field with respect to the facts, challenges and opportunities.
+To combine and converge thoughts to highlight the art of the possible/impossible, uncover broad spectrum of uncomfortable problems (e.g., fake prosperity peddled by AI) which could slow the pursuit of ideas, and point out a few positive signposts (silver linings) where the anastomosis of science and human values may uphold our plight to employ the fruits of science as a service to society.

 We are clueless if Didymos will ever meet Didymium, or if they are fit to undertake the strenuous climb of the steep path, to ascend the luminous summit.
 It is a tryst with destiny.
-They may, or may not, survive the winding road through the digital cacophony from unending clouds of uncertain context and causality, mist of bidirectionality and dense fog of unknown unknowns.
+They may, or may not, survive the winding space through the digital cacophony from unending clouds of uncertain context and causality, mist of bidirectionality and dense fog of unknown unknowns.